-- 6.42 As explained in Appendix C, we have provisionally concluded that if there is a commercial incentive to open a new cinema in a particular location, there are no insurmountable barriers to entry, although it may take several years from the start of the entry process.
+- 6.43 We indicated in our statement of issues that we considered it unlikely that the conditions for coordination would be significantly affected by the transaction.
+We did not receive any evidence that it might in response to our statement of issues and therefore did not investigate this issue further. - 6.44 As explained in Appendix C, we have concluded that if there is a commercial incentive to open a new cinema in a particular location, there are no insurmountable barriers to entry, although it may take several years from the start of the entry process.
 However, we consider that the likelihood of entry in specific areas may vary significantly.
-We therefore analyse the likelihood of entry in our detailed analysis of the unilateral effects of the transaction in the relevant overlap areas. - 6.43 With regard to countervailing buyer power,83 we note that the customers of cinema exhibitors are members of the public.
+We therefore analyse the likelihood of entry in our detailed analysis of the unilateral effects of the transaction in the relevant overlap areas. - 6.45 With regard to countervailing buyer power, we note that the customers of cinema exhibitors are members of the public.
 We saw no evidence to suggest that they had the ability to group together to exert buyer power in order to keep prices low.
 This was not disputed by the parties.

-Assessment of Theory of Harm 1-loss of competition in local areas Methodology
+Assessment of Theory of Harm 1-loss of competition in local areas

+Methodology

-6.44 We started our analysis with the 79 Cineworld cinemas and 21 City Screen cinemas.They are shown in Figure 4.
+6.46 We started our analysis with the 78 Cineworld cinemas and 21 City Screen cinemas.
+They are shown in Figure 4.

-83 See CC2, paragraphs 5.9.1-5.9.8.
+&lt;sup>83 See CC2, paragraphs 5.9.1-5.9.8.